Void-Individual/alx-higher_level_programming/0x06-python-classes/README.md

 - 5-square.py: Write a class Square that defines a square by: (based on 4-square.py)
 - 6-square.py: Write a class Square that defines a square by: (based on 5-square.py)
 - 100-singly_linked_list.py: Write a class Node that defines a node of a singly linked list
+- 101-square.py: Write a class Square that defines a square by: (based on 6-square.py)
+- 102-square.py: Write a class Square that defines a square by: (based on 4-square.py)
+- 103-magic_class.py:Write the Python class MagicClass that does exactly the same as the following Python bytecode